Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 What?

-But when paying for the caddy, make sure you don't get fleeced.
+But when you, when paying for the caddy, make sure you don't get fleeced.

 Stop me if you've heard this before.

-puns i love to hear them because i think each time it brings me a little bit closer to understanding
+I love to hear them because I think each time it brings me a little bit closer to understanding

 Yeah.